GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex7_initial_binning.md

 ```bash
 sbatch maxbin_clustering.sl
 ```
+!!! note "Note"

     This will take a bit longer to complete, as `MaxBin` uses gene prediction tools to identify the ideal contigs to use as the start of each bin.

 ---